optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 **Problems**

-- Most users of estimagic find it hard to write criterion functions that return the correct dictionary.
+- Most users of optimagic find it hard to write criterion functions that return the correct dictionary.
 Therefore, they don't use the logging feature and we often get questions about specifying least-squares problems correctly.
 - Internally we can make almost no assumptions about the output of a criterion function,